Types of conservative care treatments and spinal injections for low back pain, degenerative disc disease, lumbar

 When the cause of low back pain is misdiagnosed or not identified – inappropriate treatment follows

 When the cause of the person’s low back pain is unknown, or a person is given an inaccurate diagnosis, unnecessary spinal surgeries or other invasive procedures are more likely to occur, (please see my articles Can you realistically avoid lumbar surgery for bulging or herniated disc?, Is your MRI or CT Scan sending you to a back surgery you do not need?) and the overuse of opioids and imaging will continue to be a widespread problem.
 Diagnosing a person’s low back pain can be difficult to determine since the lumbar spine, like the body itself, consists of many components capable of generating pain and does so via a set of complex pain patterns.

 Although many treatments and interventions have been explored for disc degeneration, all have had drawbacks.
 Treatment options such as pain medications, steroid injections, discectomies, and spinal fusion surgeries only address symptoms but do little to stop the degeneration process.
-Regenerative medicine, including cellular therapies, focuses instead on the biological repair or regeneration of the disc and surrounding facet joints, posterior ligaments, etc. This has many advantages over current therapies and regenerative treatments that are coming of age in the treatment of discogenic back pain.
+Regenerative medicine, including cellular therapies, focuses instead on the biological repair or regeneration of the disc and surrounding facet joints, posterior ligaments, etc. This has many advantages over current therapies and regenerative treatments that are coming of age in treating discogenic back pain.
 These therapies include non-cellular and cellular prolotherapy (mesenchymal stem cells or bone marrow aspirate, PRP (please see my article Platelet Rich Plasma Therapy and lower back pain) and offer the most promise, as they have the potential to provide meaningful pain relief and functional restoration to the spinal ligaments and discs.

 The main theme of this article is treating low back pain with Prolotherapy.
 So let’s begin with an explanation of Prolotherapy.